SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-    Next up we have two state parts of any game were hosting, the screen state (to hold which screen were on, however it is made up) and the Game state (to hold what is happening in our game).&nbsp;
+    Next up we have two state parts of any game were hosting, the screen state (to hold which screen were on, however it is made up) and the Game state (to hold what is happening in our game).